mgc93/mgc93.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 6A.
-Accept and reject threshold usage by seller experience.
-Probability of using an accept or reject threshold, both thresholds or neither threshold, as a function of seller experience quantile.
-Seller experience represents the number of previous bargaining exchanges the seller has participated in.
-All bargaining exchanges were sorted by seller experience into ten equal sized bins.
-In other words, each observation was a single exchange.
-I did it this way, rather than sorting at the seller level, because a single seller might have some exchanges with thresholds and others without.
-    Figure 6B.
-Sellers’ median RT (in hours) as a function of buyers’ initial offers (as a fraction of the sellers’ list prices), conditional on the seller accepting or rejecting the offers for bargaining exchanges with either reject or accept threshold and offers that were between these thresholds.
-If the accept threshold is not present, list price is used.
-If the reject threshold is not present, zero is used.
+    **Figure 7. eBay seller’s RT for counteroffers.** **A.** Histograms of buyers’ initial offers as a fraction of the sellers’ list prices, conditional on the seller accepting, rejecting, or countering the offers. **B.** Sellers’ median RT (in hours) as a function of buyers’ initial offers as a fraction of the sellers’ list prices, conditional on the seller accepting or rejecting or countering the offers.
 The size of the dots indicates the relative amount of data in that bin, across both curves, and the bars represent bootstrapped standard errors.
-Bins with less than 100 observations were excluded.
 </div>

-**Additional Question 4:** What about countered offers?
-Does a counteroffer on eBay resemble an acceptance or a rejection?

-**Result:** The countered offers do display some monotonicity as the rejections or acceptances – their RT’s monotonically decreased with offer size over the range \[10%, 100%] from 1.46 hours to 0.54 hours (the 0-10% offer RTs decreased very slightly to 1.17 hours) (Fig. Sx).
-Therefore, on eBay a countered offer resembles an acceptance more than a rejection response.
+## 🧩 Puzzling Results

+---

+**Question:** Finally, there is the question of how buyers on eBay respond to sellers’ RT’s.
+Since a fast rejection from a seller should signal to the buyer that their offer was not competitive, buyers who are rejected quickly should be discouraged from coming back with a second offer.
+Instead, I observed the opposite effects.
+Does this happen on eBay?

+**Result:** Indeed, in a lab experiment from my lab, [Konovalov & Krajbich (2023)](https://doi.org/10.1093/ej/uead055) found that second offers adjust more after a fast rejection than a slow rejection.
+However, in the existing eBay data, I observed the opposite effects.
+Buyers were more, not less, likely to make a second offer for faster rejections (Fig. 8A) and conditional on making a second offer, those offers were lower for faster rejections (Fig. 8B).
+Thus, counter to the lab data and to our predictions, buyers on eBay appear to be encouraged by a fast rejection.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">